cybervishwajeet/Hack2Ignite-Team-404-/README.md

 # 🌍 Vision

-InclusiAid aims to make artificial intelligence more accessible by placing AI capabilities inside interfaces designed around people's accessibility needs.
+InclusiAi aims to make artificial intelligence more accessible by placing AI capabilities inside interfaces designed around people's accessibility needs.

 The goal is simple: